cyanreg/avtransport/draft-qstream-spec.md

 SHOULD resend `fid`, `time_sync` and `init_data` packets for all streams at most as often as the stream with the lowest frequency of `keyframe`s in order to permit for implementations that didn't catch on the start of the stream begin decoding.
 UDP mode is unidirectional, but the implementations are free to use the [reverse signalling](#reverse-signalling) data if they negotiate it themselves.

+Implementations SHOULD segment the data such that the MTU is never exceeded and no packet splitting occurs.

 QUIC/HTTP3
 ----------